benzid-wael/salati/README.md

 # Salati

-Salati is a Rust that calculate prayer times according to most recent scientific research.
+Salati is a Rust that calculates prayer times according to most recent scientific research.

 >  **DISCLAIMER** The code in this repo, is mainly copied from [salah](https://github.com/insha/salah).
-Typially, I'd create a PR in the other repositoy, but as I'm doing many changes where some are controversial I decided to create a new repository.
+Typically, I'd create a PR in the other repository, but as I'm doing many changes where some are controversial I decided to create a new repository.

 ## Why

 My main motivations to create a new repository are the followings:

 - Web Assembly support: planning to integrate it to [muslim-box](https://github.com/benzid-wael/muslim-box)
 - Surface assumptions/adjustments to users: One of my main concerns when using 3rd-party apps/libraries is being unaware of assumptions/corrections/adjustments which put me in ambiguity regarding prayer times.
-Note that it's we depend on this information to know imsak, iftar and prayer end time as well.
+Note that it's we depend on this information to know Imsak, iftar and prayer end time as well.
 - Have more control over prayer time calculation:
-   - Which twilight to use to compute Isha time?
+   - Which twilight to use to compute Isha's time?
-   - How to calculate prayer time for places in polar circle?
+   - How to calculate prayer time for places in a polar circle?

 ## Usage

-Add the following to your Cargo.toml file under the
+Add the following to your `Cargo.toml` file under the

 ```
 [dependencies]
-salah = "0.0.0"
+salah = "0.0.1"
 ```

 To get prayer times, do the following